msoe-sse/jekyll-post-editor-test-repo/_posts/2019-1-18-eBoard-positions-available.md

 # So I'm interested.
 Now what?
 We're excited to take on a new chapter with a new eboard, and we hope that you'll consider nominating yourself [here](https://goo.gl/forms/V6td4909MrfYZNix1) if this is something you see yourself doing.
 We look forward to seeing your nomination!

-As always, if you have any questions, feel free to reach out to any eboard member over Slack or at our [email](contact@msoe-sse.com).